CCN-Support/CCN_Wiki/docs/source/mri.rst

    3. Submit the Walkthrough Worksheet and pass the Walkthrough Exam (on BruinLearn).
    4. Attend an Operations Training session (at CCN).
    5. Pass the Operations Exam (on BruinLearn).

 - Step-by-Step Guide: See `this document <https://docs.google.com/document/d/1O_xt0fdFmxP1JE7NKGeT_fQSYbvwXxtdP51_UB-ksH4/edit?usp=sharing>`_ for detailed explanations of all requirements related to safety certification and user status.
-It steps through the entire process of becoming safety certified, with screenshots, starting from accessing BruinLearn.
+It walks through the entire process of becoming safety certified, with screenshots, starting from the first step of accessing BruinLearn.

-- **Operations Training:** CCN offers multiple trainings per month to familiarize individuals with operations in the MR suite.
-Attending one of these sessions is required as part of the safety certification process, but established users may also attend if they need to re-familiarize themselves with the system (e.g., after a significant time away).
-Please enroll in the BruinLearn course, check the calendar for available sessions, and contact CCN staff for permission to attend.
-Additional training opportunities on more advanced or specialized topics can be arranged as necessary.

 Recertification
 ~~~~~~~~~~~~~~~